Skip to main content

 Rating updates

-Ratings are updated using Glicko-2 after each scheduler cycle.
+Ratings are updated using Elo immediately after each match completes.
 Match outcomes use fractional scoring based on the game score (e.g., a 5-0 win counts more than a 3-2 win).
-Each team has three rating components:
+Each team has a single Elo rating that moves up or down after each match.

 Unrated matches